 a.
 Lost Signal.
 Prior to take off the home point will be recorded to allow the UAS to fly home autonomously.
-If the signal is lost for more than 3 seconds, the system will use the Failsafe b.
+If the signal is lost for more than 3 seconds, the system will use the Failsafe Return to Home (RTH).
+In the event of a lost link the supervisor is to be made immediately aware and the landing site vacated outside of the 10m marked area.

+b.
 Low battery level Warning.
 The DJI UAS are fitted with a RTH function in the event of low battery conditions.
 This failsafe operates when the battery has been depleted to a point that may affect the safe return of the aircraft, this condition will be notified to the pilot if using the DJI Pilot App.
 If after ten seconds, there has been no action from the pilot the UAS will automatically return to the home point.
 The pilot may however cancel the RTH by pressing the TRH button on the controller.
 The person in charge is to allow the automatic RTH to occur or take control land the immediately.
 The person in charge must always be aware that this may occur and therefore should always consider safe landing areas whilst operating.
 A verbal warning should be communicated loudly that landing is imminent.